JawherKl/jawherkl.github.io/README.md

 ## 📦 Deployment

-The portfolio is hosted using GitHub Pages.
+The portfolio is hosted using GitHub Pages and Vercel.
 Any changes pushed to the `main` branch will be reflected automatically.

 ## 🎯 Future Enhancements